tadscottsmith/docker-trunk-recorder-dashboard/README.md

 Key points:
 - The `unitScript` path should point to where you copied the logging script
 - Make sure the script is executable (`chmod +x`)
-- The script uses the environment file (.env) in the same directory
+- Configure script settings using environment variables or by editing the script directly

 ## Troubleshooting